American urban history: 21st century

 Austin, Texas, like other cities throughout the Southern and Western states, has boomed in recent years.

 During the beginning of the 21st century, many cities in the South and West experienced significant growth in terms of population.
-This was trend that continued from the late 20th century where a lot of growth occurred in cities in the Sunbelt region.
+This was trend that continued from the late 20th century where a lot of growth occurred in cities in the Sun Belt region.
 Texas in particular has experienced a tremendous amount of growth in the 21st century so far as the state with the largest population jump, with cities like Austin, San Antonio, Dallas, Fort Worth, Houston, and many of their suburbs constantly being ranked as the fastest-growing cities in the country.

 Other cities in the South that have experienced significant population growth recently include Atlanta, Washington, Tampa, Orlando, Miami, Nashville, Charlotte, and Raleigh.
 Western cities have experienced lots of growth as well, with cities like Seattle, Phoenix, Riverside, Denver, Portland, and Las Vegas seeing a great influx of new residents.
 Smaller cities in the Southern and Western states have seen a large amount of population growth too, including Charleston, Myrtle Beach, Savannah, Cape Coral, Sarasota, Ogden, Colorado Springs, Boise, and more.

 There are exceptions in the Southern and Western states though to this trend of cities having a large influx of new residents with places like Los Angeles, Memphis, Albuquerque, and Birmingham experiencing a slow growth in population, especially compared to other nearby areas.
 Some areas in the South and West have even seen population loss including Montgomery, Jackson, and parts of the San Francisco Bay Area like Marin County.